 Does a German translator need qualifications similar to yours to become a good medical translator?
 Or can one acquire sufficient medical terminology and understanding through experience?

 My experience so far has been that there are some qualified translators out there who in some cases have been doing medical translations for many years but who I would not dream of working with as they simply cannot cope with the subject matter or medical writing.

 Then again, there are just as many medically trained people out there doing medical translations who simply should not be doing it!

 They may have formal medical training and/or experience but they have absolutely no idea how to write medical English!
 This may come as a surprise to some but it is not uncommon at all.

 Medical training does not qualify you as a writer!

 This is one reason why there are so many books on medical writing, and also why I offer consultancy services in medical writing geared towards researchers/medics who wish to publish their work in English-language medical journals.

-Personally, I would not work with anyone who has not got some level of experience in either sciences or medicine and, in most cases, also some level of experience in research or the research environment (either academic or private industry).
+Personally, I wouldn't work with anyone who hasn't got some level of experience in either sciences or medicine and, in most cases, also some level of experience in research or the research environment (either academic or private industry).